 The First Nations Totem Poles in Stanley Park are the most visited attraction in the province of British Columbia and possibly all of Canada!
 There are 9 beautiful carved totem poles that represent the aboriginal culture of British Columbia.
 These totem poles are presented in a beautiful natural setting at Brockton Point along with 3 aboriginal welcome gateways!

 The Vancouver Aquarium is one of the best aquariums in the world and is a major attraction in Stanley Park.
 It has many displays showcasing British Columbia's coast, Canada's arctic, penguins, tropical mammals, fish and frogs.
-The most recent exhibit is one in which you can actually touch rays swimming in a pool!
-They also have a fabulous dolphin show with rescued animals.
-The aquarium is well known for it's research and animal rescue work.
+The most recent exhibit is about it's research and animal rescue work.
+Also, it has a fabulous 4D theatre experience!

 There is a Miniature Train ride in Stanley Park.
 There are 4 different locomotives that take people on a 15 minute ride through a beautiful wilderness area that includes a tunnel and a tressle!
 Children and Adults can ride the train for a small fee.
 The train runs during Easter, summer, Halloween, and Christmas times!
 For the Halloween train, there is a scary theme where nightly there are fabulous sets and actors dressed up according to a yearly theme, e.g. scary fairy tales!
 For the Christmas Train, there are millions of christmas lights set up in displays!